katarzynajanicka/sex-and-the-city-language-analysis/README.md

 * seaborn - version 0.10.1

 ## Setup
-The input data consists of a single csv file (*SATC_all_lines.csv*).
-This is a dataset sourced from Kaggle (https://www.kaggle.com/snapcrack/every-sex-and-the-city-script).
+The input data consists of a single csv file - SATC_all_lines.csv.
+This is a Kaggle dataset (https://www.kaggle.com/snapcrack/every-sex-and-the-city-script).

-The analysis and its results are stored in the Jupyter Notebook file (*sex-and-the-city-lines.ipynb*).
+The analysis and its results are stored in the Jupyter Notebook file - sex-and-the-city-lines.ipynb.

 ## Screenshots